DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 *n* is the resonance number.

 4)  Whenever a spike in the amplitude is observed, slow down even further until the accurate value of the frequency can be measured.
-5)  Record the time it
+5)  Record the frequency along with the resonant number and plot it on a graph with the frequency on the y axis and resonant frequency on the x axis.
+6)  The slope of the graph